-A positive achievement for us was the change in Welsh Government escalation status, downgrading from 'targeted intervention' to 'enhanced monitoring', which was a reflection of the progress the health board has made in lead up to and during the pandemic on its financial and operational performance.
+Our handling of the pandemic to-date was a contributory factor in Welsh Government's decision to de-escalate the health board from 'targeted intervention' to 'enhanced monitoring'.
+This was also a reflection of the progress the health board has made in the lead up to and during the pandemic on its operational performance in a number of key areas.